Countdown To Show

-All monies raised from the rides is allocated to two designated charities on an annual basis.
+A donation from monies raised from the rides is allocated to a designated charity on an annual basis.

 GDSF Managing Director, Martin Oliver comments “We are delighted and honoured to be able to make significant donations to worthy local charities from our charity trailer rides each year.
 We also pay tribute to all the engine men and crews that assist with the rides and the many volunteer helpers without whom it would not be able to function.”